boxed/notes/trioptima library docs.rst

 A common problem with many library designs is that they fall into two categories:

 - Lots and lots of boilerplate to get going (e.g. Win32 API)
-- Super easy to get going, but if you want to customize something you have to rewrite huge chunks or even the entire thing (.NET GUI tables, djangos ModelForm)
+- Super easy to get going, but if you want to customize something you have to rewrite huge chunks or even the entire thing (.NET GUI tables, Django's ModelForm)

 We believe it doesn't have to be like this.
 An example of a design that handles this nicely is tri.form.
 You can create a form easily like this: